rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 #### Align inner exchanges

 The goal is to align the exchanges of market-based network on the exchanges of the real time snapshot for each boundary of the real time snapshot.

+##### With balances adjustment
-The alignement is done with balances adjustment.
+The alignement can be done with balances adjustment, which is used for the SWE.
 The alignment is ignored if the exchanges are already the same.

 $`c`$ is a country in the market-based network.